 This music streaming service offers millions of songs, — 60 million, to be exact.
 It provides access to these songs for a fixed monthly price.
 As all the songs are available in the iTunes Store, you'll never lose them even after deleting them from your devices.
 You can go to the iTunes Store to download it again!

-Apple Music works on any Apple devices, such as- iPhone, iPad, iPod touch, Apple Watch, and so on.
+Apple Music works on any Apple devices, such as- iPhone, iPad, iPod Touch, Apple Watch, and so on.
 You can even use it on Android devices.

 How Does It Work?